nithin-nayak08/OCR-mini-project/README.md

 - Image preprocessing: resize, grayscale, denoise, contrast enhancement, binarization
 - OCR using EasyOCR with bounding boxes and confidence scores
 - Post‑processing to group words into lines and extract the line containing `1`
-- Debug view that prints all detected text lines to help analyse failures[4][2]
+- Debug view that prints all detected text lines to help analyse failures

 ### Project structure